-10. We draw attention to Note no. 3, 6 & 7 of the Statement, regarding termination of definitive binding agreement for monetization of assets of the Company and two of its subsidiaries namely RTL & RITL and the ongoing CIRP, the outcome of which cannot be presently ascertained.
+10. We draw attention to Note no. 3, 6 & 16 of the Statement, regarding termination of definitive binding agreement for monetization of assets of the Company and two of its subsidiaries namely RTL & RITL and the ongoing CIRP, the outcome of which cannot be presently ascertained.
 Further the Parent Company's subsidiary namely Reliance Communication Infrastructure Limited (RCIL) and Reliance Tech Services Limited (RTSL) has also been admitted under Code with effect from September 25, 2019 and August 04, 2020 respectively.
-Further one of the Company's foreign stepdown subsidiaries namely GCX Limited has ceased to be the subsidiary on initiation of a voluntary application under Chapter 11 of US States Bankruptcy Code on account of default in payment to 7% Senior Secured Notes amounting to USD 350 million due for payment on August 01, 2019 which has been confirmed by the Delaware Court order as explained in Note No 6 of the Statement.
 The group has continued to incur losses, it's current liabilities exceed current assets and defaulted in repayment of its borrowings and payment of statutory dues and pending application of renewal of Telecom License.
 Further, auditors of material subsidiaries of the Parent Company have qualified their reports with respect to Going Concern of the Company's on account of reasons mentioned above.